-What Plants and Flowers Can I Use for This Craft?
+What Plants and Flowers Can I Use for This Nature Craft?

 So obviously the most important thing here is that your child knows that they can only use the plants and flowers that they have permission to use, you neither want them picking something that’s potentially poisonous or your prize flowers that you’ve been spending hours tending to.